zwoefler/data-is-aweseome/tesla_wait_time_isualization/README.md

 A jump up in price on a specific date might have occured a few days before or after.
 It could also be the case that certain price actions are simply missing from this data set!

+Especially older dates (Pre 2018) couldn't (yet) been included!

 ## Limitations
 The data is gathered automatically from the Wayback Machine which doesn't save the Tesla pages for every single day.
-= price increases might have occured a few days before the date the visualizations shows.
-Why? -You might ask

 We download the data from the Wayback Archive.
-If there are mutliple saved pages for the same day we simply download the first saved instance and discard the other ones.
+For multiple saved pages for the same day we download the first saved instance and discard the others.
 Cutting out duplicates.

+OUr automation pipeline isn't yet able to gather "older" (pre 2018) data.
+Working on that!

 Example: